susom/tide/README.md

    4. Few working Tips
       1. If you have code in local machine and want to push on your github account
          1. Open shell/terminal and navigate to your code folder, type git init.
-         2. Now, open Github desktop, Click on the "Add an existing repository from your hard disk." option on the left section of your github desktop
+         2. Now, open GitHub desktop, Click on the "Add an existing repository from your hard disk." option on the left section of your github desktop
          3. Choose your local code folder.
          4. Click add repository.
          5. A new window will appear which will have sections